 You must call or text 911 for 24-hour monitoring.

 For nonemergency public safety help,

-The Richmond Department of Emergency Communication (DEC) is a recognized leader in implementing technological advances to keep Richmond safe:
+The Richmond Department of Emergency Communication, Preparedness and Response (DECPR) is a recognized leader in implementing technological advances to keep Richmond safe:

 It developed an original computer-aided dispatch (CAD) system that was used by the city, and other localities, for 26 years.

 It developed the Automated Secure Alarm Protocol (ASAP), which has won 12 project awards and is in use by 20 alarm monitoring companies and more than 60 emergency communications centers, and is an American National Standard.

 In 2017, it led the Richmond area in offering text-to-911 services.

 In 2018, it became one of the first in the country to begin using FirstNet, a wireless broadband network built exclusively for public safety.

 In 2021, it switched to an Internet Protocol-based 911 system.